alessandro-g89/bash-sessions/README.md

     Debian GNU/Linux stretch/sid \n \l

     me@localhost[new_session]:/etc $ c
+    me@localhost:~ $ echo $FOO

     me@localhost:~ $

-Now the working directory is back to ~, and the history does not contain any of "echo hello", "cd /etc" or "cat issue".
+Now the working directory is back to ~, the history does not contain any of "echo hello", "cd /etc" or "cat issue", and $FOO is empty.
 Close the terminal window and open it again:

     me@localhost:~ $